Cells are the basis of life. Plants, bacteria, humans, animals, algae, and any other living organism are made up of small, microscopic cells.

-Cells with two sets are diploid, and those with a set are haploid.
+Cells with two sets are diploid, and those with a group are haploid.
 In diploid organisms, such as humans, haploid cells are used only for sex cells for reproduction, while the rest of the cells are diploid.

-Most mammals are diploid organisms, and their somatic cells will typically be diploid and their gamete cells will be haploid.
+Most mammals are diploid organisms, and their somatic cells will typically be diploid, and their gamete cells will be haploid.

 Importance of chromosomes